Svancara/FinDogAI/docs/backend-architecture/data-model.md

 4. **Nullable Sequential Numbers**: Documents created offline have `null` sequential numbers until server-side assignment completes.

+5. **Single Resource Auto-Selection**: Client applications should query resource collections (vehicles, team members, machines) and automatically select the resource if exactly one exists.
+This improves UX by eliminating unnecessary selection steps.
+Backend remains unchanged - this is purely a client-side optimization based on collection count queries.

 ---

 ## 4.3 Required Indexes